Example data sets

 1 Disk space taken by the final index.
 Does not include the source data or temporary files created during indexing.

 2 Time required to index the data set, once downloaded (excludes download time).
-The times are reported for indexing executed on the following hardware: AMD Ryzen Threadripper 3970X, 32-cores (64 logical cores), 3693 Mhz.
-128 GB RAM, SSD drive.
+The times are reported for indexing executed on the following hardware: Intel i9-13900K, 24-cores (32 threads), 3.0 GHz, 128 GB RAM, SSD drive.

 The following example data sets projects are provided.